Law Firm Data Breach Statistics [Updated 2025]

 Ultimately, law firms sit as a subset of other business types, so we have included some general UK cyber-security statistics to help compare the above with businesses in a wider context:

-- 32% of UK businesses reported suffering a cyber attack in 2022-23 [16]
+- UK-Wide Victims of Cybercrime: 32% of UK businesses reported suffering a cyber attack in 2022-23.
+(AAG IT)

 We Are Here to Help you to Protect Your Firm From Data Breaches

-At PDA Legal, we are committed to supporting your firm with supportive audits, consultancy and training to help maintain your team’s awareness in support of best practice and compliance with regulations regarding data protection.
+At PDA Legal, we are committed to supporting your firm with supportive audits, consultancy and training to help maintain your team’s awareness in support of best practices and compliance with regulations regarding data protection.
 Our services are provided by industry experts, so please get in touch to book a FREE initial consultation today.